Known for the majesty of its waterfalls, Krka National Park is one of Croatia’s most popular national parks and a must on any Croatia itinerary.

 While Croatia’s coast is legendary for its beauty, you’ll find breathtaking scenery inland as well, whether you visit Plitvice Lakes National Park or Krka National Park, or both!

-Krka National Park is worth visiting solely to admire the power and beauty of Skradinski buk, the park’s most famous network of waterfalls, but the park also boasts six other waterfalls on the Krka River, picturesque historic sites, and serene landscapes you’ll love to explore.
+Krka National Park is worth visiting solely to admire the power and beauty of Skradinski buk, the park’s most famous network of waterfalls.
+But the park also boasts six other waterfalls on the Krka River, picturesque historic sites, and serene landscapes you’ll love to explore.

 The park is easy to access from cities along the Dalmatian Coast, and you can visit for the day from cities like Split, Zadar, or Sibenik, if you are short on time.